-Flexible drawdown programs, should have revenues reflected in the year that the proceeds are expected to be spent.
+Flexible drawdown programs (i.e. BBC-GOB projects), should have revenues reflected in the year that the proceeds are expected to be spent.
 If you are unsure as to how your revenues should be reflected, contact your OMB Budget Analyst.